Woman-Ochre: Repair and restoration

-In August of 2019 Miller told the Arizona Daily Star that she could not say when it could be restored to exhibit as it could not be taken from the museum to the conservator's shop until the FBI closed the case.
+In August 2019 Miller told the Arizona Daily Star that she could not say when it could be restored to exhibit as it could not be taken from the museum to the conservator's shop until the FBI closed the case.

 The instrument used during the theft to remove the painting from its frame was sharp enough to cut cleanly through the canvas, but for that same reason it would take a long time to match the threads exactly and reattach them, Miller explained.
 One of the corners had torn, she added.
 She and Odegaard both commented on the many small sections of paint that had flaked off the horizontal creases formed across the painting when it was rolled up.

 At some point after the theft, the painting had been reframed into the one that Van Auker had found so unappealing when he first saw it.
 Whoever had done that work had done it crudely, using flat screws to attach the canvas to the wood, causing further damage.
 The lack of temperature and humidity controls at the Alter house also left the paint brittle; Miller said it was fortunate that more paint had not been lost.

 Nevertheless, the Alters appeared to have taken some measures to protect it while it hung in their bedroom.
 A reporter from Dallas-based television station WFAA was able to tour the house for a short documentary about the case, and noted that a heavy screw had been partially driven into the baseboard at the floor level below the wall where the painting hung, effectively serving as a doorstop that prevented the door from opening fully and inadvertently damaging the painting.
 Likewise, the window on the side of the room that faced the setting sun was equipped with a heavy blackout curtain that would have blocked sunlight from the direction when drawn.

 Shortly after its return the museum took the painting to a conservator's studio for the repair and restoration process.
 It originally expected to take a year, but near the end of that period, Miller said she was no longer so certain.
 UAMA started a fundraising drive to raise the $1 million it expected the restoration would cost.